1995parham/dotfiles/docs/vim.md

 ### Go

 It's very simple, just execute `:GoInstallBinaries` in vim normal mode.
-After that you have compelete IDE for go in vim.
+After that you have complete IDE for go in vim.

 | Shortcut         | Description                         |